-As digital spaces have become one of the main ways we work, socialize and communicate with each other, it’s no wonder the amount of time Canadians spend on their screens has been on the rise.
+As digital spaces have become one of the main ways we communicate with each other, it’s no wonder the amount of time Canadians spend on their screens has been on the rise.
 Consequently, many of us have become more aware of how devices are impacting our eyes—and what we can do about it.
 Enter blue light glasses.

 Fatigue, eyestrain and headaches are all symptoms of computer vision syndrome, a condition that results from prolonged screentime.
 Non-prescription blue light glasses (or the blue light coating that’s available for prescription lenses) purportedly combat the negative impact screens can have on our eyes.
 But are they really worth buying?
 We asked two experts to weigh in.

 Okay, back up—what is blue light, and what does it do to your eyes?

 Blue light is part of the spectrum of light our eyes are exposed to on a daily basis.
 “We get a ton of blue light from the sun, it’s a natural light that we all actually need to function,” says Mahnia Madan, an optometrist based in Vancouver.

 Blue wavelengths cause alertness and help regulate our circadian rhythm: the internal clock that lets us know when it’s time to sleep or wake up.
 “At night, when the sun sets, the blue light in the environment goes down and tells our bodies that it’s time to rest.
 And in the morning when we wake up with blue light in the environment, it triggers our body to be alert,” she explains.